ErRehanMulla/Netflix-Colne-Website-Using-HTML5-CSS-/README.md

 # Netflix-Colne-Website-Using-HTML5-CSS
-Hello everyone this is the front page and the login page of netflix clone website which contains HTML &amp; CSS basically....This project is only based on HTMl and CSS
+Greetings, everyone!
+Welcome to the front page and login section of a Netflix clone website, crafted using HTML and CSS.
+This project exclusively focuses on the integration of HTML and CSS to replicate the renowned streaming platform's interface.